sumotoy/OLED_pictivaWide/README.md

 For Icons there's the same limitation, only numbers multiple of 3 in wide.<br>
 It looks complicated but in reality it's much better this approach than add tons of code!<br>
 For conversion I use https://github.com/riuson/lcd-image-converter, I provide 2 different templates for FONT and ICON named <b>sumotoy_font.tmpl</b> (the same used in RA8875) and <b>sumotoy_image.tmpl</b> follow wiki https://github.com/sumotoy/OLED_pictivaWide/wiki/Font-Conversion (please note that it's a preliminary early wiki copied from my RA8875 one but for this library there's limitations above mentioned)<br>
+The RA8875 and this library can sharing the same fonts, however only this library fonts can be used in both libraries!
+The RA8875 fonts are not compatible due the hardware limitation of this one that needs only multiple of 3 pixel wide fonts (included space), very rare to find as is...<br>

 <b>Background</b><br>
 I got this nice display on ebay, really cheap and I was really surprised, it come with an arduino library and some kind of documentation (very poor indeed), it was looking a real affair!<br>